marcusolsson/grafana-hourly-heatmap-panel/README.md

 | Option | Description |
 |--------|-------------|
+| _Show cell border_ | Toggles a cell border to make it easier to distinguish cells with similar values
 | _From_ and _To_ | Lets you choose the hours to display.
 This can be used to set working hours, or to filter parts of the day with low traffic |

 #### Legend